OfficeDev/Excel-Add-in-ASPNET-QuickBooks/README.md

 # Excel Add-in with ASP.NET and QuickBooks

-Microsoft Office Excel Add-in that integrates with QuickBooks.

 Your Excel Add-in can connect to a service like QuickBooks and import data into your Excel spreadsheet.
 This Excel Add-in demonstrates how to connect to QuickBooks, gets sample expense data from a sandbox account provided by QuickBooks, **Sandbox Company_US_1**, and imports the sample data into a spreadsheet.
 The add-in also provides a button to create a chart from the sample data.